endrias34/FYS4150/src/Project-5/README.md

 ###### Third argument and fourth argument is to decide if you want to save the system to file at each step inputed and how
 3 = steps, 4 = magnetization or spins (0 for magnetizations and 1 for spins)

+if steps is set to 0 we make a 1000 systems and divide it on numbers of threads available on your computer

 ./a.out 10 0 10 1  -> 10 spins, unordered, where each spin is saved to file every 10'th MC cycle
-./a.out 10 0 0 0  -> 10 spins, unordered, and now we run 1000 systems and save the magnetizations from all the systems to one file
+./a.out 10 0 0 0  -> 10 spins, unordered, and now we run 1000 systems and save the final magnetizations from all the systems to one file
+./a.out 10 0 0 1  -> 10 spins, unordered, and now we run 1000 systems and save the final spins from all the systems to one file

   <br>